drocheam/optrace/docs/source/usage/geometry.rst

 The :python:`absorb_missing` parameter, which is set to :python:`True` by default, ensures that light which does not hit a lens is absorbed.
 In principle, this is the typical and desired case.
 However, there are geometries where :python:`absorb_missing=False` could be useful.

-A special case is when a ray does not hit a lens where a transition from surrounding media takes place.
-Here the rays are absorbed in any case, because the exact transition geometry is defined only at the lens itself.
+A special case is when a ray does not hit a lens where a transition from surrounding media takes place (:python:`n2` differ).
+Here the rays are absorbed in any case, because the boundary surface is defined only at the lens itself.

 **no_pol**